Junior Achievement’s response to the COVID-19 virus

 - Junior Achievement (JA) programs have been transitioned to delivery methods that support all education models across our region, including in-person, distance-learning, and hybrid.

 - Volunteering remains an important component of JA programs as it brings the content to life for students.
-All volunteering will take place virtually via either live or recorded video through December 2020.
+All volunteering is currently taking place virtually via either live or recorded video.
 Programs will be delivered by teachers with support from the virtual volunteer.

-- The Junior Achievement James R. and Patricia Hemak Experiential Learning Center, including JA BizTown, JA Finance Park, and the JA Innovation Incubator, will remain closed through 2020; programs will be delivered virtually to students during this closure.
+- The Junior Achievement James R. and Patricia Hemak Experiential Learning Center, including JA BizTown, JA Finance Park, and the JA Innovation Incubator, is currently closed; programs will be delivered virtually to students during this closure.

 - Non-programmatic events (i.e., fundraisers, meetings, workshops, etc.) will be conducted virtually or transitioned to versions that align with local safety guidelines.